kevinkhoow/discrete-event-sim/README.md

 This project serves to demonstrate **Object-oriented Programming** (OOP) and **Functional Programming** (FP) principles, by modelling a shop with multiple servers or checkout counters.
 It tracks customers from their arrival to their departure from the shop, where they may be served, wait in a queue or leave due to capacity constraints.
 At the end of the simulation, it computes key performance metrics.

+This project is developed as part of the NUS course CS2030 Programming Methodology II.

 ## Project Structure

 ```